alexsasharegan/vue-breakpoint/README.md

 </breakpoint>

 <script>
-/* Regist the component and setup the query map. */ new Vue({
+/* Register the component and setup the query map. */ new Vue({
 	components: {
 		"custom-breakpoint": VueBreakpoint.BreakpointComponent